 As the needs of individual children present themselves, the SENDCO will arrange training for the nursery team from relevant professionals.

 We have links to an Educational Psychologist (EP) who will observe children and give advice and support to staff and parents.

 The SENDCO usually acts as the lead professional working with the other agencies that may have input in your child’s care and education.

 Starting Nursery School

-In line with our nursery school admissions and transitions policy we ensure that two and three year olds in our area are able to take up their entitlement to a free early education place for fifteen hours per week.
-When allocating places we take into account the specific needs of children who have an identified special educational need or disability.
+In line with our nursery school admissions and transitions policy we ensure that two- and three-year olds in our area are able to take up their entitlement to a free early education place for fifteen hours per week.
+When allocating places, we consider the specific needs of children who have an identified special educational need or disability.
 We also accept children for 30 hours a week in line with government policy.

 The more we know about your child’s needs before they start Nursery School, the better we can help them cope with changes.
 We operate a key person system so that every child has a named member of staff who helps them settle in and keeps in regular contact with parents.

 The Nursery School has an experienced Special Needs Co-ordinator (SENDCo) and a team of experienced staff who will support any child with additional needs.
 The SENDCo will liaise with anyone else who has been working with you and your child before they start Nursery School.
 Whenever possible she will attend meetings with the Wood Street Child Development Team and prepare reports and plans for children with special educational needs or a disability.
 Please contact Nalinee at the Nursery School if you would like to discuss your child’s needs.

 Special Educational Needs Early Years Practitioners